Bookstore on wheels turns heads in Baghdad

 Summary

-The world's greatest poets flocked to Baghdad after it was established as the capital of the Abbasid Empire in the 8th century A.D., but its cultural flowering ended with the Mongol conquest of 1258 .
+On one recent afternoon, Moussawi drove to an upscale neighborhood and parked at a mall near the University of Baghdad.

-On one recent afternoon, al-Moussawi drove to an upscale neighborhood and parked at a mall near the University of Baghdad.
+Salma Abdul-Karim, a 25-year old student, said her passion for reading came from growing up in a family of poetry lovers, but on that afternoon she opted for a biography of Oprah Winfrey.

 ...